bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     blzcli keys add vuser --recover
     ```

-    Provide the menemonic generated above from the web staking wallet, when asked for the BIP39 mnemonic.
+    Provide the menemonic generated above from the web staking wallet when asked for the BIP39 mnemonic, when prompted for a keyring password, provide  a password
+    to encrypt the keyring that holds the private key.
+You will be asked for this password in the future when signing with your private key.

     v) Convert the desired amount of BLZ tokens to BNT tokens by using the "Convert to BNT" button.
 Please be patient, as we run the conversion relayer manually for now, and it runs a few times every day.
 Please join and follow our Telegram and Discord groups to keep updated.